jurgen1c/FMV-Companion-App/README.md

 ## In This Repo

-A companion app for a financial services company
+A demo companion app for a financial services company